 The following providers were successful in receiving funding.
 Services are active from 01 May 2021.

 Expanding employability provision for lone parents in Fife to include in-work support and cover the full Mid-Fife area

 How did we get here?

-From June to August 2020 the No-One Left Behind Team ran a series of 16 online Conversations via Zoom with over 122 participants.
-126 people completed the No-One Left Behind Online Survey and posted messages on our Let's Talk About Fife page.
+From June to August 2020 the No-One Left Behind Team- coordinated by Fife Voluntary Action, Fife Centre for Equalities and Fife Council ran a series of 16 online Conversations via Zoom with over 122 participants.
+126 people completed the No-One Left Behind online survey and posted messages on our Let's Talk About Fife page.

-These conversations invited people from all walks of life to help us to understand what people need and want when it comes to employability, and uncovered a wealth of insight to inform what happens next.
-We included staff, people who use or have used services and those who might want to use services from as many different perspectives as possible.
+These conversations were co-designed and co-delivered with people who use employability services.
+We invited people from all walks of life to help us understand what people need and want when it comes to employability, and uncovered a wealth of insight to inform what happens next.
+We included staff, people who use or have used services, and those who might want to use services from as many different perspectives as possible.